maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 We have much more sophisticated [general assessment tools](../Proof/Proof_assessment.md) for establishing the edit distance between the student's and teacher's proof and providing feedback on how to correct a partially correct proof.
 These are documented elsewhere.

-## "The teacher's answer is"....

-To display a correct proof as a "teacher's answer"

-1. Create a new input `ans2`.
-2. The _Input type_ field should be **String**.
-3. The _Model answer_ field should display the correct proof constructed from a proof construction functions `ta` and a list of proof steps `proof_steps`.
-Set the model answer to `proof_display(ta, proof_steps_prune(proof_steps))`.
-You can choose any of the other display functions in the [CAS libraries for representing text-based proofs](../Proof/Proof_CAS_library.md).
-We choose to prune out the narrative here (with `proof_steps_prune`), which isn't really appropriate when saying "A correct answer would be....".
-4. Set the option "Student must verify" to "No" and "Show the validation" to "No".

-This input is not used in any PRT.

 # Legacy versions

 Old versions of the parsons block (before 2024072500) used `stackjson_stringify` in place of `parsons_encode`, `proof_parsons_key_json` in place of
-`parsons_answer`, and `proof_parsons_interpret` in place of `parsons_decode`.
-Legacy versions of questions are still supported and should function as previously.
+`parsons_answer`, and `proof_parsons_interpret` in place of `parsons_decode`, and used the `String` input type.
+Legacy versions of questions are still supported and should function as previously, so long as the `String` input type is used.
 However it is strongly recommended to update questions to use the new functions.
 These will hash they keys of the `proof_steps` variable so that they are hidden even when the web page is inspected.
 This also fixes a randomisation bug that occurred when numerical keys are used (see Issue [#1237](https://github.com/maths/moodle-qtype_stack/issues/1237)).